 - Where Jesus based about 18 months of His ministry.
 Stand within the foundations of the synagogue where he preached.
 The town where He recruited His first disciples.

 Mt. of Beattitudes

-- Experience the word from the Seromon on the Mount.
-Visit the church with an octagonal dome that represents the 8 Beattitudes
+- Experience the word from the Sermon on the Mount.
+Visit the church with an octagonal dome that represents the 8 Beattitudes.

 - Tradition site of the multiplication of the loaves and fishes.